...Gateway to Yosemite

 You can enjoy rooms at much lower rates, saving you money on your trip.
-Plus, you see more of the park as you take Highway 41 in to the park.
-You'll experience the Mariposa Grove of Giant Sequoias by the southern entrance.
+Plus, you see more of the park as you take Highway 41 into the park.
+You'll experience the Mariposa Grove of Giant Sequoias & historic Wawona by the southern entrance.
 Highway 41 also takes you by the turnoff for Glacier Point, and by world-famous Tunnel View.
 Highway 41 is the easiest way to get to these popular Yosemite attractions.

 World famous Tunnel View, one of the most photographed spots in all of Yosemite National Park, is located off of the southern entrance in to the park.

 One of the best ways to see Yosemite is with a little help from a knowledgeable tour guide.
 You get the best Yosemite information, without someone having to miss out on the beauty because they're driving.
-Tour companies like Discover Yosemite, Yosemite & Beyond and Yosemite Private Tours specialize in making your Yosemite Trip memorable.
+Tour companies like Discover Yosemite, Tour De Yosemite and Yosemite Private Tours specialize in making your Yosemite Trip memorable.

 Be sure to take your smart phone when you head to Yosemite.
 Chimani, known for their national park aps has all the Yosemite information you'll need right at your fingertips.
 Hiking trails, ranger events and even Yosemite lodging will all be sent to your phone with the ap.